arangodb/arangodb/Documentation/UserManual/FirstStepsArangoDB.md

 Command-Line Options {#FirstStepsShellStartStopOptions}
 -------------------------------------------------------

-Use @LIT{--help} to get a list of command-line options:
+Use `--help` to get a list of command-line options:

     > ./arangosh --help
     STANDARD options: